 The complaint that inspired this article was about the TECNO Boom J8.
 The Boom J8 supports GSM 900 and 1800 MHz frequencies, which are not used by mobile networks in the USA.
 As such, there is nothing wrong with the phone.
 TECNO does not need to fix anything in the J8 (with respect to this particular complaint).

 In the above image, the red arrow points to the GSM frequencies that the phone supports.
 The blue spells out 3G (UMTS/WCDMA) frequencies, while the green arrow spells out the 4G frequencies.
+With the arrival of 5G technology, the same principle applies.
+There are different frequencies adopted by different countries, and your 5G phone has to support the ones used in the country you are visiting for you to enjoy 5G service there.

 Now you know what to look out for in order to make informed choices about what mobile phones to buy if you travel from country to country on a regular basis.
 Do not forget: buying an unlocked phone does not mean that it will work all over the world.